oicr-gsi/shesmu/language.md

 action, though this is not recommended.

 ## Variables
-The default variables available in the Shesmu langauge can be seen on the status page, or:
+The default variables available in the Shesmu language can be seen on the status page, or:

     curl http://localhost:8081/variables | js -S .